Charlie Munger died on Nov. 28 at age 99. These reflections on his life and career, which he wrote for CNBC Make It, are among his final writings.

-I have three basic rules for career satisfaction that have always helped me.
-I believe they can help any young person evaluating a career decision.
+I have three basic rules for career satisfaction that have always helped me, and I believe they can help any young person evaluating a career decision.
 While meeting all three is nearly impossible, you should try anyway.

 1. Don’t sell anything you wouldn’t buy yourself.